John Cooke (judge): High Court

 He was appointed to the High Court in November 2008.
 He heard numerous cases involving asylum law while serving on the court.
 He heard cases involving judicial review, competition law, injunctions, and insolvency law.
 He approved the appointment of two provisional examiners to the QUINN group in March 2010.
 He presided in hearings related to the bankruptcy of Seán Dunne.
-His decision in Lofinmakin v.
-Minister for Justice Equality & Law Reform was upheld by the Supreme Court of Ireland.
+His judgment in Lofinmakin v.
+Minister for Justice was upheld by the Supreme Court of Ireland.

 Cooke was appointed to chair the Constituency Commission in 2011, which produced reports to the Oireachtas in 2012 and 2013.
 The 2012 report recommended reducing the number of members of Dáil Éireann by eight.